EGIntegrations/agentfield-vireo/README.md

 **AgentField is the backend infrastructure layer for autonomous AI.**

-AI has outgrown frameworks.
-When agents move from answering questions to making decisions—approving refunds, coordinating supply chains, managing portfolios—they need backend infrastructure, not prompt wrappers.
+AI has outgrown frameworks and is moving from chatbots into backends—making decisions about refunds, coordinating supply chains, managing portfolios.
+These agents need infrastructure, not prompt wrappers.

-AgentField is an open-source **control plane** that treats AI agents as first-class backend services.
-The control plane handles the hard parts like:
+AgentField is an open-source **control plane** that treats AI agents as first-class backend services and makes agents production-ready.

+**Scale Infrastructure** *(think: Kubernetes)*
 - **Routing & Discovery**: Agents find and call each other through standard REST APIs
 - **Async Execution**: Fire-and-forget tasks that run for minutes, hours, or days
 - **Durable State**: Built-in memory with vector search—no Redis or Pinecone required
 - **Observability**: Automatic workflow DAGs, Prometheus metrics, structured logs

+**Trust Infrastructure** *(think: Okta, rebuilt for agents)*
+- **W3C DIDs**: Every agent gets a cryptographic identity—not a shared API key
-- **Trust**: W3C DIDs and Verifiable Credentials for compliance-ready audit trails
+- **Verifiable Credentials**: Tamper-proof audit trails for every action
+- **Policy Enforcement**: Boundaries enforced by infrastructure, not prompts

 Write [Python](https://agentfield.ai/api/python-sdk/overview), [Go](https://agentfield.ai/api/go-sdk/overview), [TypeScript](https://agentfield.ai/api/typescript-sdk/overview), or call via [REST](https://agentfield.ai/api/rest-api/overview).
 Get production infrastructure automatically.

+---

+## The AI Backend

+Software keeps adding layers when complexity demands it.
+Frontend/backend separation.
+Data lakes and pipelines.
+Now: a **reasoning layer** that sits alongside your services, making decisions that used to be hardcoded.

+We call this the AI Backend.
+Not a chatbot, not a copilot—infrastructure for software that can think.

+**Guided autonomy:** Agents that reason freely within boundaries you define.
+Predictable enough to trust.
+Flexible enough to be useful.

+📖 **[Read: The AI Backend](https://agentfield.ai/blog/ai-backend)** — Our thesis on why every serious backend will need a reasoning layer.

 ---